-Washington Metropolitan Area Transit Authority (WMATA) records
+Washington Metropolitan Area Transit Authority (WMATA) photographs, audiovisual, and publications

 Scope and Contents

 This collection contains photographs, slides, film and a small number of paper records with materials such as press releases, public hearings, planning records, newspaper articles, and memoranda related to the construction of Metro.
 These records were produced by Larry Levine, Paul Myatt, and Phil Portlock while employed by WMATA as staff photographers.
 These materials cover the years 1944-2003.
 Additional materials were added to Series 1 that include publications about the Metro, produced by both WMATA and outside sources, which cover the years 1963 to 2014.
 These items were not necessarily created by Larry Levine during his time at WMATA.

 To the extent that the donor owns copyright, the donor has licensed their materials to be used according to the terms of the Attribution-NonCommercial-ShareAlike 4.0 International license.
 Copyright in other items in this collection may be held by their respective creators.
 For activities that the researcher determines fall under fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
 For re-use of materials in the collection not created by the donor, researchers are responsible for determining who may hold materials' copyrights, determining if the intended re-use falls under fair use, and obtaining approval from the copyright holder if the intended use does not fall under fair use.
 Researchers do not need anything further from The George Washington University Special Collections Research Center.
 Please contact Special Collections if the copyright status of the materials you wish to reuse is unclear.
 Staff will provide additional information.